Not a Recipe but How I Make My Green Sauces - Flaxseed | Cold-pressed Flax oil | Milled Flax Seed | Handmade Flaxjacks

 Extra flavour

-I usually finish with some extra flavour: Parmesan, mature Cheddar
+I usually finish with some extra flavour: Parmesan is traditional in pesto but mature Cheddar is good too.
+My preference is for

-nutritional yeast (this is a superstar – savoury and nice a bit like Parmesan but no fat, no salt, low calorie,but lots of protein, B vitamins and fibre), a few olives, pickled onions,
+nutritional yeast, this is my superstar ingredient – savoury, tastes nice, a bit like Parmesan but no fat, no salt, low calorie,but lots of protein, B vitamins and fibre – and I add lots of it.
+After that, it’s down to your imagination and larder; anchovies, a few olives, pickled onions, gherkins and even fruit – I often add raisins or goji berries because that little bit of sweetness is nice.

 No recipe.
 No measuring.
 Just taste as you go and enjoy experimenting.